 Financial Aid Workshop

 Join us for our Financial Aid Workshop for School Counselors.
-This workshop provides both the experienced guidance director and even the newest school counselor with a comprehensive and easy-to-understand overview of the financial aid process, the role of the school counselor, resources for students and families and updates to the process.
-From 9 to 11 a.m., we invite new school counselors to join us for an introduction to financial aid where we will cover types of financial aid, forms to file, scholarship opportunities, special circumstances, and general funding options.
-At 11 a.m., we invite experienced counselors to join us for updates within the student loan industry, including new initiatives for October 2016 – Early FAFSA and “Prior Prior Year”.
+This workshop provides a comprehensive and easy-to-understand overview of the financial aid process, the role of the school counselor, resources for students and families and updates to the process.
+From 9 to 11 a.m., we invite new school counselors to join us for an introduction to financial aid where we will cover the different types of financial aid, necessary application forms, scholarship opportunities, special circumstances, and general funding options.
+At 11 a.m., we invite experienced counselors to join us for the latest updates to the FAFSA, FSA ID, IRS DRT, and more.
 After lunch, a panel of financial aid counselors will share their expertise regarding topics such as special circumstances, dependency/dependency overrides, and undocumented students.
 They will help to demystify the many FAFSA and financial aid myths school counselors and staff may encounter.
 Lunch is provided.
 This training will be held Friday, September 27, 2019 from 9 a.m. to 3 p.m. at our Concord campus.

 In this workshop, experts from college nursing programs in New Hampshire will speak to the use of the TEAS test in their admission process and what school counselors need to know to advise their students interested in these programs.
 Learn when and where students can take the exam, how students can prepare themselves for the test, how often they can repeat the exam, how this exam is used in college admission, and more in this two hour workshop.

 College for Students With Learning Differences and Youth-In-Transition